Best water bottle for MTB – stay properly hydrated without a riding pack

 Hard to get the last bit of liquid out

-You will never need to open or close the Camelbak Podium water bottle.
-In fact, you can’t.
-There is no cap, and in its place is a self-sealing valve that opens as soon as you give the bottle a small squeeze.
-In this sense, the Camelbak Podium is one of the easiest cycling water bottles to use because all you need to do is pick it up and squeeze it.
+The Camelbak Podium water bottle features a very useful self-sealing valve that opens as soon as you give the bottle a small squeeze.
+It makes the Camelbak Podium one of the easiest and therefore best MTB water bottles to use because all you need to do is pick it up and squeeze it.

-There is even a lock that you can close with a twist in case you are traveling or going somewhere that your bottle might bounce around and end up upside down.
-The locking feature isn’t super practical, but it is a quiet perk.
-You can also disassemble the valve for a thorough cleaning too.
+There is even a lock that you can close with a twist in case you are traveling or going somewhere that your bottle might bounce around and end up upside down, which is a handy extra feature.
+You can disassemble the valve for a thorough cleaning.
+Camelbak also has an insulated version of the Podium (see below) so you can keep your liquids cold on the hottest days and there are plenty of color options to choose from.

-Camelbak Podium takes the Editor’s Choice award for its self-sealing cap.
-I never thought that a self-sealing cap would make that much of a difference, but after many months of use, it’s hard to go back to a traditional cycling water bottle.
-Overall, the Camelbak Podium leaks the least amount of any cycling water bottle that I’ve used – and believe me, I’ve tested hundreds over the years.
+Camelbak Podium takes the best overall MTB bottle in this guide for its self-sealing cap.
+We never thought it would make that much of a difference, but after many months of use, we've found it hard to go back to a traditional cycling water bottle.

 Specifications